How to find your car’s service history

 What does FDSH mean on car adverts?

-FDSH stands for full dealer service history, and it means that all the car’s services have been carried out by an official dealer authorised by the car manufacturer.
+FDSH stands for full dealer service history.
 It’s also sometimes referred to as main dealer service history (MDSH).
+It means that all the car’s services have been carried out by an official dealer authorised by the car manufacturer.

 Does an incomplete service history affect the value of a car?

-Yes, a car with a missing or partial service history will almost certainly be less valuable than the same car with a complete service history, although there are many factors determining the value of a car, including supply and demand.
+A car with a missing or partial service history will almost certainly be less valuable than the same car with a complete service history.

-There is more risk involved in buying a car with an incomplete service history, because the new owner does not have a full picture of the health of the car.
+Without the full picture, there’s inevitably more risk involved.
 Buyers looking at a car with a PSH should do their research and negotiate for a price that mitigates some of that risk.
+In some cases, this could be as much as 10%-20% off the asking price.

 Get a quote